terraform-aws-modules/terraform-aws-alb/README.md

 [terraform-aws-security-group](https://registry.terraform.io/modules/terraform-aws-modules/security-group/aws), and
 [terraform-aws-autoscaling](https://registry.terraform.io/modules/terraform-aws-modules/autoscaling/aws/).

-## Why ALB instad of ELB?
+## Why ALB instead of ELB?
-The use-case presented here appears almost identical to how one would use an ELB BUT we inherit a few bonuses by moving to ALB.
+The use-case presented here appears almost identical to how one would use an ELB but we inherit a few bonuses by moving to ALB.
 Those are best outlined in [AWS's documentation](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/).
 For an example of using ALB with ECS look no further than the [hashicorp example](https://github.com/terraform-providers/terraform-provider-aws/blob/master/examples/ecs-alb).